 We are enjoined to respond to his call.
 Intellectual stimulation is not a luxury, it is the need of every child at his or her level.
 Every student needs to be challenged – in terms of Maslow’s pyramid, they have a powerful need for self-actualization, or as per Piaget if you prefer, their disequilibrium needs resolution.
 There is even a term to describe “gifted at-risk” students, who are under stimulated and therefore disengaged.

-In Hayom Yom (16 Cheshvan), the Rebbe teaches us that the mind is never still, and therefore it needs positive and holy input to be able to constantly be processing.
+In Hayom Yom (16 Cheshvan), the Rebbe teaches us that the mind is never still, and needs positive and holy input to constantly process.
 Therefore, for the thinking child, everything we have said before is that much more vital.
 It is not a luxury, but a necessity, for him or her to be fully connected to Torah at full capacity.

 Chassidus gives us a deeper perspective into what we answer the Chacham’s question.
 The wise son’s mind is always at work; such a child strives to understand and make sense of everything they encounter.
 What they are really begging us for is the secret of the Afikomen.